-- □ PSHE: the multilingual society, knowledge of other countries and cultures; - □ Mathematics: counting, calculations, the time and the date, money; - Geography: work relating to the study of other countries, points of the compass, weather; - \Box Science: work on parts of the body, animals; - □ Music: rhyming, rhythm, singing, composition, world music;
+PSHE: the multilingual society, knowledge of other countries and cultures;

+Mathematics: counting, calculations, the time and the date, money;

+Geography: work relating to the study of other countries, points of the compass, weather;

+Science: work on parts of the body, animals;

+Music: rhyming, rhythm, singing, composition, world music;
-□ RE/worship: international or multicultural work, celebration of festivals, storytelling, calendars, customs;

-- □ History: work relating to the study of other countries, family trees of famous people; - □ Art: descriptions of paintings; - □ PE: physical responses to the teacher's instructions issued in the language being learnt.

-Assessment and recording

-Pupils' work is assessed informally on the basis of observation during the lesson.
+RE/worship: international or multicultural work, celebration of festivals, storytelling, calendars, customs; History: work relating to the study of other countries, family trees of famous people; Art: descriptions of paintings; $\square$ PE: physical responses to the teacher's instructions issued in the language being learnt.
+Assessment and recording Pupils' work is assessed informally on the basis of observation during the lesson.
 This is particularly important for oral work.
 At the end of a piece of work, pupils may check each other's answers, particularly for a listening or reading activity, but the teacher will always mark and comment on the work.
 Very simple comments are made in the target language such as Bien, Bon effort etc, and longer comments in English.
 Verbal feedback is also given with examples of good practice shared to encourage and motivate.
 Teachers will encourage children to reflect and identify areas where they achieved well and need more practise.

-Resources

-Sir Martin Frobisher Academy has Early Start as the main online resource.
+Resources Sir Martin Frobisher Academy has Early Start as the main online resource.
 There is also a folder on the server where staff can find planning and assessment materials in addition to other useful Spanish resources.
 This is a growing resource which is continually being added to over time.

-Role of the subject leader

-The MFL lead is responsible for coordinating MFL through the school.
-This includes:

-- \square To have an impact on raising standards of attainment for MFL across the whole school - □ Preparing policy documents - □ Ensuring continuity and progression from year group to year group

-\Box Providing all members of staff with guidance to show how aims are to be achieved and how the variety of all aspects of MFL is to be taught

-\Box Advising on in-service training to staff where appropriate.
-This will be in line with the needs identified in the School Development Plan and within the confines of the school budget

-\Box Advising and supporting colleagues in the implementation and assessment of MFL throughout the school of special events and visits also provide a rich source of evidence of teaching and learning.

-\Box Assisting with requisition and maintenance of resources required for the teaching of MFL, again this will be within the confines of the school budget.

-- □ Monitoring progress over time - □ Maintaining an overview of current trends and developments within the subject - \Box Looking at displays around the school to identify especially valuable examples of study.
-Photographs

-Role of the class teacher

-\Box Ensure the effective implementation of the Statutory National Curriculum for MFL (through Early Start).

-\Box Ensure that work is differentiated to enable all children to reach their full potential.

-Use the classroom environment to support the teaching and learning of Speaking, Listening, Reading and Writing of Spanish.
+Role of the subject leader The MFL lead is responsible for coordinating MFL through the school.
+This includes: To have an impact on raising standards of attainment for MFL across the whole school Preparing policy documents Ensuring continuity and progression from year group to year group Providing all members of staff with guidance to show how aims are to be achieved and how the variety of all aspects of MFL is to be taught Advising on in-service training to staff where appropriate.
+This will be in line with the needs identified in the School Development Plan and within the confines of the school budget Advising and supporting colleagues in the implementation and assessment of MFL throughout the school Assisting with requisition and maintenance of resources required for the teaching of MFL, again this will be within the confines of the school budget.
+Monitoring progress over time Maintaining an overview of current trends and developments within the subject Looking at displays around the school to identify especially valuable examples of study.
+Photographs of special events and visits also provide a rich source of evidence of teaching and learning.
+Role of the class teacher ☐ Ensure the effective implementation of the Statutory National Curriculum for MFL (through Early Start). ☐ Ensure that work is differentiated to enable all children to reach their full potential. ☐ Use the classroom environment to Speaking, Listening, Reading and Writing Speaking, Listening, Reading and Writing

-□ Make effective use of Assessment for Learning within MFL.

-Role of the LSA where applicable

-\Box Support the class teacher in the effective implementation of MFL.

-\Box Add value to the children's learning by working with a range of abilities in small groups or individually.

-□ Communicate effectively with the class teacher to ensure the effective sharing of information about children's learning in MFL.
+$\square$ Make effective use of Assessment for Learning within MFL.
+Role of the LSA where applicable $\Box$ Support the class teacher in the effective implementation of MFL. $\Box$ Add value to the children's learning by working with a range of abilities in small groups or individually. $\Box$ Communicate effectively with the class teacher to ensure the effective sharing of information about children's learning in MFL.